shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 ## Level 22 -> 23

 This level starts out similar to the previous one.
 There's a cron job that's being run periodically.
-Let's find it, see what script its running, and then read the code in the script.
+Let's find it, see what script it's running, and then read the code in the script.

 ```
 bandit22@bandit:~$ ls /etc/cron.d/